xlab-uiuc/cdep-fse-ae/README.md

 <br>

-We also replease all the datasets included in the paper under the `dataset` directory.
+We also release all the dataset included in the paper under the `dataset` directory.

 ### 3.1 Configuration Dependency Dataset